Menhir de Champ-Dolent

 The Menhir de Champ-Dolent ([meniʁ də ʃɑ̃ dɔlɑ̃]; Maen-hir dolenn) is a menhir, or upright standing stone, located in a field outside the town of Dol-de-Bretagne.
-It is the second largest standing stone in Brittany and is over 9 meters high.
+It is the second largest standing stone in Brittany and is around 9.4 metres high.

 Location

-The Menhir du Champ-Dolent is 2 kilometres (1 mile) south of Dol-de-Bretagne in the department of Ille-et-Vilaine.
+The Menhir de Champ-Dolent is 2 kilometres (1 mile) south of Dol-de-Bretagne in the department of Ille-et-Vilaine.
 It is in a small picnic area fenced off among the fields near the D795 road.